 The results for the year are set out on page 12 of the Financial Statements.
 The Directors consider the state of affairs of the organisation to be satisfactory.
-Budgets are set on an annual basis, against which financial performance is monitored monthly during the year and reported quarterly to the Board.
+Budgets are set on an annual basis, against which financial performance is monitored monthly during the year and reported guarterly to the Board.

-The charity made a surplus of £171K (2020: £38K) in the year ended 31 March 2021 primarily due to a significant rise in fundraising and a rise in service charges from Keysafes which more than compensated for the reduction in revenue from Small Repairs and donations arising from the Handyperson service.
-A significant proportion of this surplus (£75K) is allocated to restricted funds allocated to specific projects designed to support vulnerable citizens.
+The charity made a surplus of £113K (2021: £171K) in the year ended 31 March 2022 primarily due to a £100K award from the Scottish Government to install inter-linked fire alarms in the homes of people on Pension Credit.
+A significant proportion of this surplus (£51K) is allocated to restricted funds allocated to specific projects designed to support vulnerable citizens.